 Are there storage lockers near Guggenheim Museum?

 Yes, there are storage lockers and many other luggage drop off points in the Guggenheim Museum area.
-Bounce has multiple luggage storage locations nearby Guggenheim Museum and in the broader New York area where you can conveniently store your luggage with full security and the $5,000 safekeeping gurantee.
+Bounce has multiple luggage storage locations nearby Guggenheim Museum and in the broader New York area where you can conveniently store your luggage with full security and the $10,000 safekeeping guarantee.

 Where are the best restaurants near Guggenheim Museum?

-The most popular restaurants to visit when near Guggenheim Museum are The Loeb Boathouse, Barney Greengrass, and Pastrami Queen.
+The most popular restaurants to visit when near Guggenheim Museum are Eataly Flatiron, Joe's Pizza, and The Halal Guys.